 You need a docker image that can be used to run Jenkins agent runtime.
 Depending on the launch method you select, there's some prerequisites for the Docker image to be used:

-Docker image, ensure that the user
+When using the jenkins/ssh-agent Docker image, ensure that the user

-is set to jenkins
+is set to jenkins.

 For backward compatibility or non-standard sshd packaged in your